Day 1 Arrival Entebbe

 On your arrival at Entebbe International Airport, you will be met by your Around Africa Safaris guide who will greet you and transfer you to your guesthouse, taking between 15 minutes to 20 minutes, depending on traffic.
 Overnight at Africana Hotel or Similar – Bed and Breakfast

 Day 2 Depart for Murchison Falls National park

 Today at 7:00 am, your safari guide will pick you from the hotel/Entebbe and drive you to Murchison Falls National Park, a protected area of over 4000 km².

-You will have a stopover at Ziwa Rhino Sanctuary, a species reintroduction programme that has successfully bred over a dozen white rhino and the only place in Uganda where you can see rhino.
+You will have a stopover at Ziwa Rhino Sanctuary, a species reintroduction program that has successfully bred over a dozen white rhino and the only place in Uganda where you can see a rhino.
 These docile animals are best viewed on an early morning walking safari.

 Meals and overnight at Murchison River Lodge or Similar – Full Board

 Day 3 Am Game drive – PM Game drive Murchison falls National Park